Wall-Brew-Co/common-beer-format/doc/specs/equipment.md

 ## Trub Chiller Loss

-A non-negative IEEE-754 floating point number representing the volume of wort lost during transition from the boiler to primary fermentation vessel
+A non-negative IEEE-754 floating point number representing the volume of wort lost during transition from the boiler to primary fermentation vessel.

 - Key Name: `:trub-chiller-loss`
 - Type: Double